U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

-The College is a recipient of significant grants from The National Institutes of Health, The National Science Foundation and The National Endowment for the Humanities, which support research infrastructure and provide students with notable research opportunities.
+The College is a recipient of large grants from the U. S. Department of Education, National Institutes of Health, National Science Foundation, National Endowment for the Humanities, and New York State Education Department, which support academic programs, research infrastructure, capacity building, and students research and scholarships.

-Mercy College's prestigious Honor's Program has been recognized as a "Smart Choice" by Peterson's Honors Programs and Colleges Guide; ranked in the Cool College Guide as one of the "most exciting schools" in the U.S.; and named as "America's Best Bet in Higher Education" in Colleges of Distinctions publication.
+The prestigious Honors Program - one of the first in New York State - is recognized as a "Smart Choice" by Peterson's Honors Programs and Colleges Guide; ranked in the Cool College Guide as one of the "most exciting schools" in the U.S.; and named as "America's Best Bet in Higher Education" in Colleges of Distinction.

-Mercy College is a long-time member of the Model UN and an NGO (non-governmental organization) associated with the Department of Public Information at the United Nations.
-The College's Center for Global Engagement develops and provides transformative and dynamic global learning opportunities for students.
+Mercy College is a long-time member of the Model UN and an NGO associated with the Department of Public Information at the United Nations.
+The College's Center for Global Engagement develops and provides dynamic global learning opportunities for students, including visits with ambassadors.

 |School type||private, coed college|